A Guide to Buy to Let Postcodes in Liverpool Vs London

 E12 – London

-Offering rental yields of 6.04%, London’s E12 postcode is ranked as the best buy to let area in the city.
+For those keen to find the best buy to let areas in London, look no further than E12.
+Offering rental yields of 6.04% – the best buy to let yields in London – London’s E12 postcode is ranked as the best buy to let area in the city.
 Home to the Manor Park district of Newham and Redbridge, this part of London is attracting attention for its investment potential due to the highest London yields, and lower property prices compared to other parts of the capital.
-With an average price of £396,693 according to Zoopla, property in the E12 postcode isn’t exactly cheap when compared to L1, but still lower than the average price paid in more affluent boroughs.
-While 6.04% is low in comparison to Liverpool’s 10% yields in L1, it’s certainly one of the highest yields investors can generate in the capital right now.
+With an average price of £396,693 according to Zoopla, buy to let London property in the E12 postcode isn’t exactly cheap when compared to L1, but still lower than the average price paid in more affluent boroughs.
+While 6.04% is low in comparison to Liverpool’s 10% yields in L1, it’s certainly one of the highest yields investors can get from buy to let in London right now.

 Liverpool vs London: A Tale of Two Kensingtons

 Both Liverpool and London have their very own, very different, Kensington areas.
 While the names may be the same, the property market within each area has some clear differences.
-Let’s take a look at each postcode and their buy to let yields.
+Let’s take a look at these Kensington postcodes in Liverpool and London and their buy to let yields.

 L6 – Liverpool

-Liverpool’s L6 postcode, spanning the Kensington area, offers some impressive rental yields of 8.12%.
+The Kensington Liverpool postcode of L6 offers some impressive 8.12% rental yields, making this another of the best postcodes in Liverpool for investment.
 Much like the L1 postcode, property prices in Kensington are low.
 However, the proximity to the city centre means that more demand has been drawn to the neighbourhood, resulting in higher rental rates and overall better returns.
 More and more investors exploring Liverpool property investment are considering buy to let purchases in L6, particularly those looking to invest in student property.

 SWS – London

-Home to the Earls Court district of Kensington, the SW5 postcode makes TotallyMoney’s list of some of the worst buy to let postcodes in London, with a disappointing 2.49% yield.
-Kensington is well-known as one of London’s most affluent boroughs, so it comes as no surprise that the high purchase costs in this area cause rental returns to be limited.
+Kensington is often considered one of the best areas to buy in London for those looking for a luxurious home in a trendy location.
+However, despite its stylish status, the SW5 postcode, home to Kensington in Earls Court, makes TotallyMoney’s list of some of the worst buy to let postcodes in London, with a disappointing 2.49% yield.
+Kensington is well-known as one of London’s most affluent boroughs, so it comes as no surprise that the high purchase costs cause rental returns in this London buy to let area to be limited.
 The Liverpool Echo actually did a comparison of Liverpool’s Kensington area vs Kensington in London, finding that for £100,000, buyers in Liverpool could bag a three-bedroom terraced house while in London’s Kensington they could only afford a car garage for the same price.